 Multi-Family Water Assistance Program

 The New York City Department of Environmental Protection (DEP), in conjunction with New York City Department of Housing Preservation and Development (HPD) and the Housing Development Corporation (HDC), is offering a water and sewer credit for eligible HPD- or HDC-assisted affordable multifamily housing projects.
-Eligible projects can receive a $250 credit per residential unit on their calendar year 2022 water and sewer bill(s).
+Eligible projects can receive a $250 credit per residential unit on their water and sewer bill(s).

 To qualify for the credit, all three of the eligibility criteria must be met: